Alfonso XIII: Ancestry

 Alfonso XIII is a rare example of endogamy.
-In the eleventh generation he has only 111 ancestors whereas in a standard situation one expects to identify 1024 of them.
-Here we are with a situation of implex of 89%.
+In the eleventh generation, he is assumed to only have 111 ancestors, whereas in a standard situation one expects to identify 1,024 of them, a situation of implex of 89%.
+The biological paternity of Alfonso's father Alfonso XII on the part of Francisco de Asís, however, is very much in doubt.